JamesSaxon/neighborhood_broadband/rpi/README.md

 #### Wired

 For the wired setup, we use a switch to mirror traffic to the pi.
-This requires rather a lot of gear, actually.
-I have:
+This requires rather a lot of gear.
+I have, sequences
 * [Netgear CM500 Cable Modem](https://www.amazon.com/gp/product/B06XH46MWW/)
 * [Linksys LRT214 Gigabit VPN Router](https://www.amazon.com/gp/product/B07P9SR8WB/) -- 4 LAN + WAN + DMZ
   * The TP-Link TL-R600VPN is cheaper, and probably a better choice; this is just what I had available.